Shift3/boilerplate-client-angular/README.md

 The AWS configuration **for the sandbox** is handled by Terraform.
 Terraform needs the AWS credentials which developers should already have or can access through Zoho Vault.
 The Terraform configuration is separated into modules for each cloud service it sets up.

-Terraform also needs the project secrets saved in `project/terraform/main/<environment-name>/terraform.tfvars` with the following structure:
+Terraform also needs the project secrets saved in `project/terraform/terraform.tfvars` with the following structure:

 ```
-profile = "shift3"
+aws_profile = "shift3"

-region = "us-west-2"
+aws_region = "us-west-2"

 web_domain_name = ""